-Facebook to show off its 'new home on Android' at April 4 event [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Facebook to show off its 'new home on Android' at April 4 event [UPDATED]Alex Wagner - Editorial Director of News and Content

 Well, this is interesting.
 Facebook just sent event invitations out to the media, asking the recipients to "Come See [Its] New Home on Android."
 As you can see in the invitation that was sent to Engadget, the shindig is scheduled to take place at 10 a.m.
 PT on Thursday, April 4.
 No other hints as to what Facebook may be planning to show at the event are given.